esviji/esviji/README.md

 ## The name

-"esviji" is a game on "S.V.G."
+"esviji" is a word game on "S.V.G."

 ## License